microsoft/vscode-docs/docs/python/python-tutorial.md

 ![Debug toolbar settings command](images/tutorial/debug-settings.png)

 The command opens a menu of available debuggers, which shows **Python** and **Python Experimental**.
 Select **Python**.
-The Python extension then creates a `launch.json` file that contains number of configurations, which appear in the configurations drop-down:
+The Python extension then creates a `launch.json` file that contains a number of configurations, which appear in the configurations drop-down:

 ![Debug configurations after launch.json is created](images/tutorial/debug-configurations.png)

-(VS Code uses JSON files for all of its various configurations; `launch.json` is the standard name for a file containing debugging configurations.)
+**Note**: VS Code uses JSON files for all of its various configurations; `launch.json` is the standard name for a file containing debugging configurations.

 These different configurations are fully explained in [Debugging](/docs/python/debugging.md); for now, just select "Python: Current File," which is the configuration that runs the current file shown in the editor using the currently selected Python interpreter.